k-Mutual Visibility in Graphs: Computational Complexity

 \section{Computational Complexity}

-The following problem, which asks to test whether a given set of points is a mutual $k$-visibility set, can be solved in polynomial time. \begin{defn}{MUTUAL K-VISIBILITY TEST:} \leavevmode Instance: A graph $G=(V,E)$, a set of points $S\subseteq V$, and an integer $k\ge 0$.
+The following problem, which asks to test whether a given set of points is a $k$-mutual visibility set, can be solved in polynomial time. \begin{defn}{K-MUTUAL VISIBILITY TEST:} \leavevmode Instance: A graph $G=(V,E)$, a set of points $S\subseteq V$, and an integer $k\ge 0$.